sufrin/microCSO/README.md

 ````
         val shared = Chan.Shared(readers = 2, writers = 4)[String]("Shared", 25)
 ````
+  *  Unlike CSO/ThreadCSO both input ports and output ports are *nonvariant*.
+This leads to a more straightforward implementation of guarded events and alternation constructs.

   *  Alternation constructs like `alt` and `serve` are implemented by fast and efficient polling -- invoked only when necessary.
 The inter-poll period default can be overridden for each alternation